Myzhar/ldrobot-lidar-ros2/README.md

 ## Install the node

-The node has bee tested with ROS2 Foxy on Ubuntu 20.04.
+The node is designed to work in [ROS2 Humble](https://docs.ros.org/en/humble/index.html).

 Clone the repository in your ROS2 workspace: